valerjanka/money-transfer/README.md

 ### Notes
 1. Maven project code could be divided into separate modules: rest server implementation, DAO implementation and Demo.
-2. ServiceLoader is used to improve unit testing and make project more generic
+2. ServiceLoader is used for DI to improve unit testing and make project more generic
 3. DB connection is created and closed for each transaction.
 Could be improved with using connection pool.